glennj/exercism.io/java/ocr-numbers/README.md

 ## Instructions

 Given a 3 x 4 grid of pipes, underscores, and spaces, determine which number is represented, or whether it is garbled.

+## Step One

 To begin with, convert a simple binary font to a string containing 0 or 1.